zulip/zulip/docs/contributing/commit-discipline.md

 The body of the commit message should explain why and how the change was made.
-Like a good code comment, it should provide context and motivation that will help both a reviewer now and a developer looking at your changes a year later understand the motivation behind your decisions.
+Like a good code comment, it should provide context and motivation that will help both a reviewer now, and a developer looking at your changes a year later, understand the motivation behind your decisions.

 Many decisions may be documented in multiple places (for example, both in a commit message and a code comment).
 The general rules of thumb are:

+- Use the commit message for information that's relevant for someone trying to understand the change this commit is making, or the difference between the old version of the code and the new version.
+In particular, this includes information about why the new version of the code is better than, or not worse than, the old version.
+- Use code comments, or the code itself, for information that's relevant for someone trying to read and understand the new version of the code in the future, without comparing it to the old version.
+- If the information is helpful for reviewing your work (for example, an alternative approach that you rejected or are considering, something you noticed that seemed weird, or an error you aren't sure you resolved correctly), include it in the PR description / discussion.

+As an example, if you have a question that you expect to be resolved during the review process, put it in a PR comment attached to a relevant part of the changes.
+When the question is resolved, remember to update code comments and/or the commit description to document the reasoning behind the decisions.

+There are some cases when the best approach is improving the code or commit structure, not writing up details in a comment or a commit message.
+For example:

 - If the information is the description of a calculation or function, consider the abstractions you're using.
-Often a better name for a variable or function is a better path to readable code than writing a prose explanation.
+Often, a better name for a variable or function is a better path to readable code than writing a prose explanation.
-- If the information will be helpful long-term for someone trying to read and understand the code base, include it a code comment.
-- If the information will be helpful long-term for someone trying to investigate why these changes are a complete and correct implementation of the commit's idea, include it in the commit message.
-- If the information is helpful for reviewing your work (for example, an alternative approach that you rejected or are considering, something you noticed that seemed weird, or an error you aren't sure you resolved correctly), include it in the PR description / discussion.
-- If the information is the description of an additional change that you made while working on the commit that is separable from the rest of the project, consider moving that change to its own commit, with its own commit message explaining it.
-It is far easier to review and integrate a series of several well-written commits than it is to review those same changes in a single commit.
+- If the information describes an additional change that you made while working on the commit, consider whether it is separable from the rest of the changes.
+  If it is, it should probably be moved to its own commit, with its own commit message explaining it.
+Reviewing and integrating a series of several well-written commits is far easier than reviewing those same changes in a single commit.

-For example, if you have a question that you expect to be resolved during the review process, put it in a PR comment attached to a relevant part of the changes.
-When the question is resolved, remember to update code comments and/or commit description to document the reasoning behind decisions.

 When you fix a GitHub issue, [mark that you have fixed the issue in your commit